EQUIP & EMPOWER

 • 59 people received vision appointments and eyeglasses ($10,325 in patient value)

-• 445 professional volunteer volunteers in the clinic
+• 1,560 hours from professional volunteers in the Clinic

 Food Market